 Code of Business Conduct and Ethics

-R1 RCM, Inc. (the “Company”) is committed to the conduct of its business in an ethical, legal, and transparent manner.
+R1 RCM Inc. (hereafter, “R1” or the “Company”) is committed to the conduct of its business in an ethical, legal, and transparent manner.
 In turn, the Company expects that all employees, contractors and vendors (collectively, “Workforce Members”) will conduct themselves in accordance with these guiding principles and the key compliance and ethical standards set forth within the remainder of this Code of Business Conduct and Ethics (the “Code”).
 This Code is intended to promote the ethical conduct of all Company business with integrity and transparency, and in compliance with all applicable laws, rules and regulations.
 This Code applies to the Company and all of its subsidiaries and other business entities.

 Workforce Members must act in the best interests of the Company.
 You must refrain from engaging in any activity or having a personal interest that presents a “conflict of interest” or the appearance of a conflict of interest.
 A conflict of interest occurs when your personal interest interferes with the interests of the Company.
 A conflict of interest can arise whenever you, as a Workforce Member, take action or have an interest that prevents you from performing your Company duties and responsibilities honestly, objectively and effectively.

-It is your responsibility to disclose any transaction or relationship that reasonably could be expected to give rise to a conflict of interest to the General Counsel or Chief Compliance Officer.
-If you are an executive officer or director, you may also be asked to make a disclosure to the Chair of the Audit Committee of the Board of Directors, who shall be responsible for determining whether such transaction or relationship constitutes a conflict of interest.
-(The Chair of the Audit Committee will report any such matters involving himself or herself to the full Board of Directors.)
+It is your responsibility to disclose any transaction or relationship that reasonably could be expected to give rise to a conflict of interest to the General Counsel or Executive Vice President, Compliance & Risk.
+If you are an executive officer or director, you may also be asked to make a disclosure to the Chair of the Compliance & Ethics Committee of the Board of Directors, who shall be responsible for determining whether such transaction or relationship constitutes a conflict of interest.
+(The Chair of the Compliance & Ethics Committee will report any such matters involving himself or herself to the full Board of Directors.)

 Discrimination and Harassment